wilkieolin/wilkieolin.github.io/about.md

 Links to and summaries of recent publications:

+[*Modeling Performance of Data Collection Systems for High-Energy Physics*](https://arxiv.org/abs/2407.00123): Computing through multiple, specialized components is one approch to continue offering increased performance per watt as Moore's Law continues to slow down.
+But when you put one of these new components in a large system - such as the data acqusition system at the LHC which processes terabytes of data per second - how does this affect how much power you'll save, how much data you'll process, and the quality of that data?
+We develop a framework to quantitatively estimate these trade-offs and estimate the impacts of multiple potential changes to data processing at the LHC.

+[*Hyperdimensional Computing Provides a Programming Paradigm for Oscillatory Systems*](https://arxiv.org/abs/2312.11783): How can devices which oscillate - anything from a pendulum to a photon - be used to compute?
+We demonstrate how oscillators can be linked in circuits to compute multiple applications including graph compression, factorization, and neural networks driven by continuous, time-varying analog signals.

 [*Deep Phasor Networks*](https://arxiv.org/pdf/2106.11908): Demonstrated deep neural networks which utilize a phasor-based activation function.
 These networks can compete with traditional networks on common image-recognition tasks, and carry the advantage that they can inherently be executed via a spiking mode without any conversion step between modes.
 [Code](https://github.com/wilkieolin/phasor_networks)

 [*Bridge Networks*](https://dl.acm.org/doi/pdf/10.1145/3477145.3477161): Applied concepts from vector-symbolic architectures to create a network which learns the relationship between two domains of information.
 E.g. given an image, it can predict a label, and when given a label, it can predict an image.
 The unique architecture used also allows the network to perform self-distillation and exhibit potential continual learning capabilities.
 [Code](https://github.com/wilkieolin/bridge_networks)